jarom-bradshaw/CloudNotesManager/README.md

   JUnit for writing and running unit tests to ensure code quality and reliability.

 - **Cloud Services:**
-  A cloud SQL database service (e.g., Google Cloud SQL or Amazon RDS) is used for data storage and management.
+  A cloud SQL database service (Amazon RDS) is used for data storage and management.

 # Useful Websites